alyssaperkins/awesome-code-by-aly/README.md

 # awesome-code-by-aly
-Here you will find all labs, projects, and personal endeavors that I've created over the years.  (aka look at all my awesome code)
+Here you will find all labs, projects, and personal endeavors that I've created over the years (aka look at all my awesome code).

 # Name-A-Gator
 Created by Alyssa Perkins, Nikhil Anantha, and Jonah Diaz